 Recipe variations:

-- To make these biscuits dairy free use a full fat dairy free yogurt.
+- To make these gluten-free yogurt biscuits dairy-free: use a full fat plain dairy-free yogurt.
 The thicker the yogurt the better.
 My favourite non-dairy yogurt for these biscuits is the original coconut yogurt by Yoggu.

 - To make these biscuits vegan use a dairy free yogurt and maple syrup instead of honey.

-- To keep these biscuits gluten free be sure the baking powder you use is gluten free.
+- To keep gluten-free: be sure the baking powder you use is gluten free.

 How to serve:

-These biscuits are delicious served as is, but you could also top them with a little butter, whipped cream, coconut whipped cream, fresh or frozen berries, jam or berry sauce.
-Biscuits are great to serve with main dishes like stew, chili, meat sauce or soup.
+These gluten-free yogurt biscuits are delicious served as is, but you could also top them with a little butter, coconut whipped cream, fresh or frozen berries, blueberry chia jam or berry sauce.
+Biscuits are great to serve as a side dish with recipes like beef curry stew, no bean chili with blueberries, chunky meat sauce or squash and red pepper soup.
 You could also turn these biscuits into a dessert such as strawberry shortcake.

 Yes!
 Greek yogurt is nice and thick and works very well to make these biscuits.